Subscribe to my Newsletter

 Book the 1 1/2 hour harbor tour including the Speicherstadt here*

-Generally speaking, harbor tours can be divided into approximately four categories:
+In general, the harbor tours can be divided into 4 categories:

-Tip: Make sure that the boat is a launch, because they are small enough to be able to enter the Speicherstadt at the appropriate water level.
+Tip: Make sure that the boat is a launch, because they are low enough to be able to enter the Speicherstadt when the water level is right.

 A harbor tour is also a great way to see many Hamburg sights at once.
 Especially if you have little time, a harbor tour is therefore particularly practical!
 You can see the following sights from the water or combine them with a harbor cruise:

-Elbphilharmonie: The concert hall was built on an old quayside warehouse and quickly became one of Hamburg’s most impressive sights with its spectacular facades!
-From the water you can admire the Elbphilharmonie especially beautiful!
+Elbphilharmonie: The concert hall was built on an old quayside warehouse and quickly became one of Hamburg’s most impressive sights with its spectacular facades.
+The Elbphilharmonie can be admired particularly well from the water.

 St. Pauli Landungsbrücken: The Landungsbrücken are not only the departure point for most harbor tours, but also one of the most popular sights on the Elbe.
 The historic jetty is namely over 100 years and popular meeting place.
 You will also find the entrance to the Old Elbe Tunnel here: Also absolutely worth seeing!